l1cm/anti-slop/README.md

+# This has edits and is not endoursed by anyone

 # Anti Slop

 A GitHub Action that detects and automatically closes low-quality and AI slop PRs.
 It ships with **31 check rules** covering PR branches, title, description, template, commit messages, file changes, user signals and contributor history.